Nostalgia’s a funny thing, suspect, especially when amplified by jet lag. It can lead to all kinds of thoughts.

 Instead of a stable workforce, he [Bezos] wanted warehouse workers to stay for a maximum of three years, unless the got a new job internally.
 He severely limited raises after three years 6ibid.

-The location of the warehouses are near Interstate-81, which runs from Tennessee through another five states to the Canadian border.
+The location of the warehouses is near Interstate-81, which runs from Tennessee through another five states to the Canadian border.
 The twelve mile section in Maryland has ten interchanges, which combined with sections that have only two lanes and high volume truck traffic, make this Maryland section the most dangerous stretch of I-81.
 Some sections have been widened to three lanes, and there are additional plans by various government agencies to widen more sections, and installing sensors and signs to monitoring and if needed, reroute traffic.

 Like the warehouse workers, Amazon truckers (the tractor-trailers on the highways) and van drivers (the vehicle that stops in front of your house) are monitored: either with in-cab cameras and/or electronic monitoring devices, or both.
 This array of surveillance captures everything from facial expressions to time taken for breaks.
 One can only imagine the psychic/emotional toll of this constant monitoring.
 And yet for all that, regardless of what Amazon’s public relations department claims, the monitoring doesn’t contribute to driver safety nor well being: reports indicate above average accident rates associated with Amazon’s delivery 7 … Continue reading, 8 … Continue reading.

 On every visit to the Martin’s Food Center I cleaned out all Peet’s French roast coffee, then put it in the drawers of a dresser that would go on the container and be shipped to France.
 I was amazed at the number of different salad dressings.
 Every two or three days I’d buy, then snarffle down a box of Entenmann’s chocolate covered doughnuts.
 I was the only one eating them.